WorkloadAutomation/ibm-workload-automation-chart/README.md

    - WA_PASSWORD: \<hidden password>
    - DB_ADMIN_PASSWORD: \<hidden password>
    - DB_PASSWORD: \<hidden password>
-   - SSL_PASSWORD: \<hidden password>
-> **Note b**: The SSL_PASSWORD parameter is required only if you use custom certificates in PEM format.
-If you want to encrypt the custom certificate with SSL_PASSWORD, ensure that they use the same password defined in SSL_PASSWORD.

 2. Once the file has been created and filled in, it must be imported.